LiangLouise/c09_project/README.md

 * ReactJS - Frontend
 * NodeJS - Backend
-* Monogo/SQL
+* Mongo/SQL

 ## Top Five Technical Challenges

 * precise face detection with A.I.
-* image editing features
+* image editing features (experimenting with filters, distortion, etc.)
 * map with uploaded images' information
-* trying to make a unique annual summary for each user
+* trying to make a unique annual summary for each user (data interpretation)
+* learning and experimenting with new frameworks